 You find a booth in the play area where you can keep your backs to the wall.
-One of your favourite hacks when you were a kid, the one that earned you that Two Day Time Out, was to eat 9/10 of the pie then pick a dead wasp from the glass walls, stick the wasp in the remnant pie and take it to the counter to get free compensation – milkshakes, burgers, toys.
+One of your favorite hacks when you were a kid, the one that earned you that two day Time Out, was to eat 9/10 of the pie then pick a dead wasp from the glass walls, stick the wasp in the remnant pie and take it to the counter to get compensation – free milkshakes, burgers, toys.

 He’s scared of wasps, your boy.
 Legion studies you with wide appreciative eyes as you inject the delicate corpse of a windowsill wasp into half a pie then send him over to the counter to hustle, patting his cute wee bottom.
-It’s okay son.
+It’s okay, son.
 There’s a lot to be scared of in this world.
 The red and blue lights licking the walls, the whoop of a siren, the crackle of a police radio outside.
-From the counter he looks over his shoulder at you, his eyebrows bending in appeal.
-Poor little fella’s frightened he might get old off.
+Approaching the counter he looks over his shoulder at you, his eyebrows bending in appeal.
+Poor little fella’s frightened he might get told off.

 He hesitates in front of the counter, nervous.